This photograph was taken at the Oka Peace Camp, which was set up in solidarity with the Kanehsatake resistance. (Amy Gottlieb)

 The photograph shows a large Government of Quebec sign that states “Calvaire D’Oka”, with a handmade sign below it reading “Stop Government Terrorism!”

 September 26, 2020 marked the thirtieth anniversary of the end of the 78-day blockade at Kanehsatake, known widely as the Mohawk Resistance, and sometimes as the Oka Crisis.
-The resistance, developed out of a long history of settler intervention in Kanehsatake, and particularly a long-contested golf course that was built on Mohawk land, including ancestral burial grounds.
+The resistance developed out of a long history of settler intervention in Kanehsatake, and particularly, a long-contested golf course that was built on Mohawk land, including on ancestral burial grounds.